Connect iPad Pro to your Mac or other computer

 You can connect iPad Pro to your Mac or PC to charge the device or sync content using iTunes.

 First, identify the ports on your computer.
 If your computer is a more recent model that has a Thunderbolt 3 (USB-C) or USB-C port, connect to it with the USB-C to USB-C cable that came with iPad Pro.

-If your computer has only USB-A ports, you can connect iPad Pro using a cable such as the Belkin USB-A to USB-C Cable (USB 3.1).
+If your computer has only USB-A ports, you need a USB-A to USB-C cable to connect to iPad Pro.
+One example is the Belkin USB-A to USB-C Cable; many other USB-certified brands available in your country or region might also work.
 The correct cable has connectors that look like this:

 Charge iPad Pro

 To charge iPad Pro, connect the included USB-C cable to the device's USB-C port and to the included 18W power adapter.
 Then plug the adapter into a wall outlet.

 If you have a higher-wattage USB-C power adapter — such as the one that came with your Mac notebook — you can use it with iPad Pro, and you might see faster charging.
 You can also charge iPad Pro by connecting it to the USB-C port on your computer.